CouncilofLorien/counciloflorien.github.io/docs/cards/D/dodge.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Target character does not tap against one strike (unless he is wounded by the strike).
-If wounded by the strike, his body is modified by -1 for the resulting body check. <br>_"A quick duck had saved him; and he had felled his orc: a sturdy thrust with his Barrow-blade."_ ***---&NoBreak;LotRII***
+If wounded by the strike, his body is modified by -1 for the resulting body check. <br>_"A quick duck had saved him; and he had felled his orc: a sturdy thrust with his Barrow-blade."_ ***---&#65279;LotRII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>